oinone/oinone-docs/en/DevManual/Reference/StandardModule/EIP-API.md

 # VII.
 Register Open and Integrated Interfaces

-## (一) Scan and Register All Interfaces Marked with `@Open` and `@Integrate`
+## (Ⅰ) Scan and Register All Interfaces Marked with `@Open` and `@Integrate`

-Called during module startup lifecycle, related documentation on this topic can be found in "[Module Lifecycle](/en/DevManual/Reference/Back-EndFramework/module-API.md#三、模块生命周期)".
+Called during module startup lifecycle, related documentation on this topic can be found in "[Module Lifecycle](/en/DevManual/Reference/Back-EndFramework/module-API.md#Ⅲ、模块生命周期)".

 ```java
 EipResolver.resolver(TestModule.MODULE_MODULE,null);